Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 [("ha",3),("hi",1),("ho",2)]
 ```

-The network-stream version of this code is introduced at the *???* section.
+The network-stream version of this code is introduced at the [**Network streams** section](https://github.com/dzchoi/Real-time-Lex/blob/master/README.md#network-streams).

 ## About general form